 If these types of potential customers sound too good to be true, they're not.
 Nectar specializes in real-time, warm leads that put you on the phone directly in contact — or even on the phone with — a live prospect who has confirmed that they're looking to switch insurance companies or purchase a new life insurance, health insurance, or Medicare policy.
 With the heavy lifting already done, you can focus on closing the sale.

 There isn't a single agent who doesn't dream of ringing up a sale at the first point of contact, and Nectar makes the dream a reality.

 All of this advice will help you when you're following up with prospects.
-The irony is you may use these tips a lot less when you take advantage of real-time leads and live call transfers from Nectar.
-It's difficult to find a better lead than one who's on the phone and willing to become your next customer in one easy touch.
+The irony is you may use these tips a lot less when you take advantage of real-time leads from Nectar.
 Contact Nectar today for more information so you can work smarter, not harder.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.